backdrop-contrib/domain/README.txt

 ----
 3.2 Normal Usage

-Under a normal Drupal site, a single administrator (or a handful of equally trusted administrators) typically have the 'Bypass content access control' permission and individual 'TYPE: edit all content' permissions.
+Under a normal Backdrop site, a single administrator (or a handful of equally trusted administrators) typically have the 'Bypass content access control' permission and individual 'TYPE: edit all content' permissions.